 The CDBG, HOME, and ESG project descriptions are listed in Appendix C: HUD Table 3Cs.
-These activities address the County's annual goals and objectives for FY 2019 and are consistent with the FY 2016 - 2020 Consolidated Plan.
-The HOPWA projects are described in Section 2.10: Program Specific Requirements.
+These activities address the County's annual goals and objectives for FY 2020 and are consistent with the FY 2016 - 2020 Consolidated Plan.

 2.4 Geographic Distribution